chriott/amr-summarizer/README.md

   3) selects a number of AMRs, depending on the selected model,
   4) from these creates a pseudo-multi-sentence AMR,
   5) and generates a summary from that, using T5wtense (based on the T5 transformer from [Huggingface](https://github.com/huggingface/transformers))

+The summary is written to a text file (output.txt).